k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 #### Securing the Protection Key

-To secure the protection key itself along with the ability to control and rotate it, it is recommended to configure Fabric to store it within KeyStore mechanism.
+To secure the protection key itself, along with the ability to control and rotate it, it is recommended to configure Fabric to store it within KeyStore mechanism.

 To use it: